zenml-io/zenml/docs/book/component-gallery/model-registries/mlflow.md

 want to.
 The following table shows the list of available parameters.

 * `name`: The name of the model.
 This is a required parameter.
-* `description`: A description of the registered model.
-* `tags`: A list of tags to associate with the registered model.
-* `model_uri`: The path to the model.
+* `model_source_uri`: The path to the model.
 This is a required parameter.
 * `description`: A description of the model version.
-* `tags`: A list of tags to associate with the model version.
+* `metadata`: A list of metadata to associate with the model version of type `ModelRegistryModelMetadata`.
-* `zenml_pipeline_name`: The name of the ZenML pipeline that produced the model.
-* `zenml_pipeline_run_id`: The run id of the ZenML pipeline that produced the model.
-* `zenml_pipeline_step_name`: The name of the ZenML pipeline step that produced the model.

 {% hint style="info" %}
 The `model_uri` parameter is the path to the model within the MLflow tracking